vlangloisx3/Website/content/pubs/index.md

 Langlois, V. J., Arnold, J. E. (2017).
 How disfluent can you be?: Disfluency as a cue in anxious speakers.
 Departmental talk given at the University of North Carolina at Chapel Hill

 ## Posters:

+Langlois, V. J., Ness, T., Novick, J. M., & Kim, A. E. (2023).
+Using webcam eye-tracking to replicate subtle sentence processing effects.
+Poster presented at The 36th Annual Conference on Human Sentence Processing.
+Hosted by University of Pittsburgh, PA.

+Langlois, V. J., Ness, T., Novick, J. M., & Kim, A. E. (2023).
+Sustained cognitive control affects sentence processing: Evidence from neural oscillations.
+Poster presented at The 36th Annual Conference on Human Sentence Processing.
+Hosted by University of Pittsburgh, PA.

 Langlois, V. J. (2022).
 Examining the relationship between different frequency statistics in syntactic processing.
 Short talk presented at The 35th Annual Conference on Human Sentence Processing.
 Hosted by UC Santa Cruz, CA.